All are welcome to come hear

 Representatives of Member States, UN entities, and ECOSOC-accredited non-governmental organizations (NGOs) from all regions of the world are welcome to attend the session.
 As of February 7, there are 5,400 registered!

-IIWR-Mb is sponsoring an event with support from Senator Marilou McPhedran!
+IIWR-Mb sponsored an event with support from Senator Marilou McPhedran!

 IIWR-MB Members attending the meetings of the CSW